Captain Marvel and his alter ego Billy Batson, keeping it real in The Seventies

 It's probably noteworthy that Filmation also produced The Kid Super Power Hour

-, which featured animated adventures of Captain Marvel [not a continuation of this series] as well as the extended Marvel family.
+, which featured animated adventures of Captain Marvel [not a continuation of this series, although it did keep the show's theme music as the Marvel Family's Leitmotif

 - Adaptation Distillation: The wizard Shazam does not appear in this series nor is he mentioned in the Opening Narration's back story (instead, the six Immortal Elders speak with and confer their various powers to Billy directly).
 This would make the magic word "SHAZAM!" a case of Grandfather Clause and an Artifact Title, were it not the initials of the Immortals.